Fearless Psychology and Fearful Psychology: Principles and Practice

 Many feelings will not have existing general words to describe them, such as ‘the feeling of listening to an Ashes cricket match at Lords on the radio when I was a child’.
 The self-allowing listener must therefore be comfortable with hearing without necessarily understanding or being able to empathise with the self-healer, whose experiences will be necessarily different to their own.
 What matters most is that the self-healer listens to and understands themselves, even if others cannot understand them through similar experience.

 Our observations of ourselves and others show that there is no such thing as a specific ‘mental disorder’, shared by numbers of individuals, and therefore being worthy of being categorised as such.
 All human individuals are engaged in the same process of defending themselves from awareness of how they feel – how they do so is individual to them.
-The psychological attacks upon them that lead to their defensive behaviours are complex and manifold, unlike, for instance, the attack of a particular parasite that might lead to all infected people showing similar symptoms.
+The psychological attacks upon them that lead to their defensive behaviours are complex and manifold.
 Specific defences against awareness may be copied genetically or socially from others (thus accounting for similarities seen between individuals) or newly invented – but the precise combination is always unique to the individual and can only be fully comprehended by the individual.
 Hence, no attempt is made to justify or understand the self-healer’s experience in terms of someone else’s.

 No assumptions are made about the ‘normal’ or ‘right’ way of being or feeling.
 So, for example, each person’s sexual feelings are assumed to be tied up with their other emotions in ways specific to them and, as these feelings are untangled, the self-healer will find that they feel their less inhibited/confused sexual feelings at a frequency, and in contexts, specific to them.